coolshare/ReactReduxStarterKit/README.md

  - React patterns. the following patterns are used in the application

-   1).
-Container/Component.
+   1). <b>Container/Component</b>.
 It is used under /components/Pattens: all the components are written with this pattern.<br/>
-   2).
-State hoisting: Events are changes in state.
+   2). <b>State hoisting</b>: Events are changes in state.
 Their data needs to be passed to stateful container components parents.
 Example:

 	   The event handler resides in VideoContainer and VideoComponent hoists the data entered by users to
 	   VideoContainer: